Priyankaa7/project-management-tool/README.md

 ## Contributing

-Contributions to the Project Management Tool are welcome and encouraged!
+Contributions to Taskly are welcome and encouraged!
 If you find any bugs or have suggestions for improvements, please submit an issue or a pull request to the project repository.

 ## License

-The Project Management Tool is open-source software licensed under the MIT license.
+Taskly is an open-source software licensed under the MIT license.